LambdaConglomerate/x9115lam/project/README.md

 ## IBEA ##

-The overall dominence structure of our implementations of PSO were based on the [IBEA](http://www.tik.ee.ethz.ch/sop/publicationListFiles/zk2004a.pdf) paper by Zitler.
+The overall dominance structure of our implementations of PSO were based on the [IBEA](http://www.tik.ee.ethz.ch/sop/publicationListFiles/zk2004a.pdf) paper by Zitler.
 Our code is as follows:

 ```python
 def dominate(model, setOfPos, pruning=10):